MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for North Dakota

 **Per the state of North Dakota, there is no HOH filing status with exemptions.
-If an employee on the W4 chooses Filing status of HOH and does not mark step 2, you still choose HOH as the filing status in Dynamics GP.**
+If an employee on the W4 chooses Filing status of HOH and does not mark step 2, you still choose HOH as the filing status in Dynamics GP.
+The state relies on the Federal form W-4 to calculate the amount to withhold.
+Per the state, Step 3 for Dependent Claim amount is not used for ND state tax withholding.**

 Withholding rates for taxpayers filing as *MAR* and *MARHR* :